shunithaviv/bebopnet-code/README.md

 # Citation

-If you found this code helpful, please consider citing us:
+If you found our code helpful, please consider citing us:

 ```
 @inproceedings{haviv2020bebopnet,